 Helen: My Vikings episode, which I actually shot nearly two years ago, we’ll be on in a few months in its last season.
 Yeah, it’s been really good.

-Matthew: seems like you were an actor primarily and now you’re a director primarily but still performing right?
+Matthew: seems like you were an actor primarily, and now you’re a director primarily but still performing, right?

 Helen: You know, I haven’t.
 Well, we all perform!
 But no, I haven’t acted in front of the camera for a few years.
 So I think the last thing I did was Down River.

 I nearly died in 2001, and at that point, I was directing.
-Summer’s End had already won the Emmy and so on and so forth.
+Summer’s End had already won the Emmy and so forth.
 And I was still acting a lot.
 And as I came back and I just went through what my priorities were and where I felt my creative input would resonate most in the world.
 And what I really wanted to explore at that point was directing, so I really put acting on the back burner.
 But you know, the right thing came along, I get out there and show my soul through the imaginary circumstances and through the voice piece of a great character, I do the direction of a great director.
 I do that.

 Matthew: And would you say you are an actor’s director?
 Does your acting experience inform your directing style?

 Helen: Yes, yes, certainly.
-The fact is I don’t have to pretend to like actors I don’t have to pretend to know how the process works.
-Well, it’s individual to each artist, but there are principles there’s language, and I remember when I was acting that there were certain directors that I would think what?
+The fact is I don’t have to pretend to like actors; I don’t have to pretend to know how the process works.
+Well, it’s individual to each artist, but there are principles, there’s language, and I remember when I was acting that there were certain directors that I would think what?
 They don’t hear me, they don’t see me, they don’t feel me, and there are some adjectives being attached to actors.

-I didn’t know until my first concept meeting as a director when I was talking about a character an actor in the piece and I said, “well, he would need to do…” and somebody in the room said, “well, he’s just a fucking actor.”
+I didn’t know until my first concept meeting as a director when I was talking about a character an actor in the piece, and I said, “well, he would need to do…” and somebody in the room said, “well, he’s just a fucking actor.”
 And the adjective was “just” and to attach the adjective of “just” to acting is to truly show me that you don’t understand acting.

-So yes, I’m an actor’s director, I love to make the environment safe enough for an actor to make a mistake to fall on their face, to let them know that they’re safe, that I will pick them up, that I will help them through, because really for greatness, you have to be willing to fall down, you know?
-You have to be able to let it go and take the ride and to be present in yourself and to speak your specific truth.
+So yes, I’m an actor’s director; I love to make the environment safe enough for an actor to make a mistake to fall on their face, to let them know that they’re safe, that I will pick them up, that I will help them through, because really for greatness, you have to be willing to fall down, you know?
+You have to be able to let it go and take the ride and to be present in yourself, and to speak your specific truth.

 In Happy Place each of my actors –they’re all great actors, seven great actors– brought a willingness to the project, a respect for the material, and an informed and mature way of approaching each character, but even more than that a willingness to share their specific truths and what they knew in this piece.
-That is I think what makes each –See I get all choked up I’m so French Canadian– each of those performances so remarkable.
+That is, I think what makes each –See, I get all choked up I’m so French Canadian– each of those performances so remarkable.